minh-doan/MLCP/README.md

             └── A3_s1_w2.tif
     ```

     Here *Positive_control* and *Treatment_1* will be used as the labels for any identified objects from the images of wells "B" and "A", respectively.
 The regular expression rule used in CellProfiler pipeline will look for the prefix *"Experiment"* as in "Experiment_7817" of the parental folder.
-You can tune CellProfiler pipeline to fit your own use of metadata if needed.
+You can tune CellProfiler pipeline to fit your own use of metadata.

     **Note 2:**